-Kuula is also about simplicity, this is why we didn't want to clutter the user interface with separate text fields for title, description and hashtags and additional buttons for rich text formatting.
-Instead, we added one field and with few simple formatting rules.
+Kuula is also about simplicity, this is why we didn't want to clutter the user interface with toolbars for rich text formatting.
+Instead, you can use a simple formatting syntax in your text input.

-Regular, bold & italic
+Bold & italic

-First of all, you can simply write plain text in the description and format it using new lines.
-On top of that, if you would like to emphasize a word or a sentence, you can use a bold font.
+If you would like to emphasize a word or a sentence, you can use a bold font.
 Just mark the beginning and the end of the bold text with a double star (**), like this:

 In a similar way, wrapping text in a single star (*) symbol, will make it italic.
 Like this: